How to Layer Bedding Like a Designer

 1. Start with a Solid Foundation

-Begin with high-quality basics in a neutral palette.
-Opt for breathable cotton or linen sheets in white, ivory, or a soft warm gray.
+Start simple, with quality.
+A strong foundation matters, so pick well-made basics in a calm, neutral palette.
+Think breathable cotton or linen, in white, ivory, or a gentle warm gray.

 2. Add a Lightweight Quilt or Coverlet

 Layer a quilt or coverlet over your flat sheet.
-This mid-layer adds visual interest, warmth, and structure to the bed, even if you don’t use it for sleeping.
+This mid-layer adds visual interest, warmth, and structure to the bed.

 Style it two ways: